Q-1. What

 may become fairly expensive within six decades.

-Q-46.
+Q-42.
 Where

-WindFuels process?
+and RFTS WindFuels process?

 We have a WindFuels

-Primer, a slightly
+Primer, and a slightly

-be purchased in hard-copy.
-Eight peer-reviewed technical papers and three pending
+peer-reviewed technical papers and three pending

 patents are